samhiner/edxarchivetool/README.md

 - LOW: For Calc AB 1.1, if I answer problem 6 wrong just once, it greys out until I refresh.

 ## Improvement Plans
+- Make this compatible with Calc AB Part 2 (and then any course).
 - Fill in a/b points and c/d tries in the edX UI.
 - Make it so you don't have to premake a spreadsheet, there will be a script to make one.
 - Turn this into a fully fledged Chrome Extension.